firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [X] {JD} It was unclear how many animals were in Chapter 5.
 If you only present data on 2-5 why split chapter 5 and 6.
 It was unclear how well component 4 related to O2 between different tumors and how variable the data were.
 	- Addressed in 21c211a.

-- [ ] {JD} In chapter 6 you validated the dOE-MRI against pimonidazole.
-I found the visual relationships very unconvincing if you are trying to say that there is low pimonidazole where there is high response to inspired O2.
-Yet you say that we have validated the dOE-MRI by comparing oxygenation maps with pimonidazole staining.
-Is there any quantitate way you can make the comparison that could involve statistics or an indication of variability?

-- [ ] In chapter 7, you study how dOE-MRI changes with VEGF ablation-induced changes to oxygenation in SCCVII tumors.
-Differences in response to O2 were observed between treatment groups and tumor injection locations.
-These differences are described as changes in oxygenation.
-The pimonidazole shows changes in oxygenation but the maps of dOE-MRI are not usually very close.
-Can you say that changes in contrast agent really correlate with changes in oxygenation.

-- [ ] {JD} The ICA analysis coupled with the oxygen pulse and the sensitive T1 mapping provides a novel, interesting and relevant new method for monitoring tumors.
-You noted that ‘cycling’ hypoxia was hard to detect.
-Since these tumors are unlikely to have vessel flow regulation, you could reduce blood pressure, which will reduce the flow to the tumor and should increase the hypoxic regions.
-This is just a thought, it is not a request to add this to your thesis.

 - [x] {JD} Sometimes figure calls are not in the same format—ie capitalized or not.
 	- Fixed in 413faaf, d7ed72b, f793d12